 There are hundreds of easy to grow plants available, but some of the easiest are;

 - Bacopa species

-You can see more easy to grow plants here.
+You can see more manageable to grow plants here.

 We hope this information will help you find the right LED lights for your aquarium.

 - 5 Best LED Lighting for Reef Tanks [Review & Buyers Guide]

 - Is It Bad to Leave The Fish Tank Light On 24/7?

 - 5 Best LED Aquarium Light With Built In Timer For Your Planted Freshwater Aquariums

 - Planted Aquarium LED Lighting Guide: How Much LED Light For A Planted Aquarium?